 If obstruction or suspicious tissue is found, appropriate sample tissue can be taken and sent to the pathology department for examination.
 When the tumor causes bile duct obstruction and drainage is required, if it is a malignant disease, a metal stent can be implanted; if the nature of the obstruction is unknown, a plastic stent can be implanted to bridge the obstructed bile duct and restore drainage to the duodenum.
 According to different conditions, it may also involve more treatment of bile duct stricture and dilatation, stone crushing in bile duct, bile duct and pancreatic duct brushing, insertion of nasobiliary drainage tube, etc.

-Compared with conventional endoscopic diagnosis and treatment, the risk of ERCP instrument surgery is more invasive, but it is much less traumatic than surgery.
-The most common complication is pancreatitis, and patients need to be hospitalized for a few days.
+Compared with conventional endoscopic diagnosis and treatment, the risk of surgery using endoscopy accessories is more invasive, but it is much less traumatic than surgery. most common complication is pancreatitis, and patients need to be hospitalized for a few days.
 Other less common complications include: bleeding, infection, perforation and even death.